 Bakers

 Where did the villagers get their bread?
 They might have bought it at one of the shops – or elsewhere.
 They might have baked it themselves.
-It also appears that large-scale baking was taking place on in the village.
+It also appears that large-scale baking was taking place in the village.

 The R D Day Ledger provides information about two families who must have been involved with commercial village baking during the 1880s.